oladimejiabdulquadri/alx-pre_course/0x01-git/README.md

-Making sure it is not empty
+Making sure it is not empty and dry as fuck